robang74/redfishos/README.md

 * [SFOS install on Xperias](https://gitlab.com/Olf0/sailfishX) - A guide for installing SailFish OS on Sony Xperias by Olf0.

-* [degoogle](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
+* [de-google](https://github.com/robang74/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.

-* [awesome SFOS](https://github.com/robang74/awesome-sailfishos) - A curated list of awesome Sailfish OS resources.
+* [Awesome SFOS](https://github.com/robang74/awesome-sailfishos) - A curated list of awesome Sailfish OS resources.

 * [Equivalents in SFOS](https://github.com/robang74/equivalentsinsailfish): A list of Android apps and their Sailfish equivalents.